General Info: PLEASE READ

 Stargazing at the Fox Observatory is only possible weather permitting.
 When visiting the observatory, park in the lot near the Learning Centre and walk to observatory please.
 Washrooms at the Learning Centre will be available for all ES Fox events.

-Astronomical/BAS events for September and October:
+Astronomical/BAS events for September to December 2014:

 Sep 3 Wed BAS meeting at the ES Fox Observatory 7 pm.
 Our (remote) speaker is Tom Field, an expert on Spectroscopy and he will be hosting a webinar that night as the first part of our meeting.
 The regular reports and events follow the break after the meeting.
 Bring bug spray and come with warm clothes as the observatory is not heated.
 Viewing afterwards if the sky is clear.
 Note the public is welcome to come to our meetings but please read the information at the top of this page for specifics.

 Sep 5 Fri (FQ+3) Public viewing at Grey Roots Museum parking lot, 9 pm.
 This is the last of five public viewing nights at GR.
 Note that due to logistic issues, the large Webster telescope will not be used at the museum for public viewing.
 Use of the Webster will be at public viewing events only at the ES Fox Observatory.
 However the Grey Roots viewing nights will feature several large (up to 12-inch) telescopes that will be manned by BAS members.
 There will be views of Mars and Saturn as well as the Gibbous Moon and Summer Milky Way objects like brighter clusters, nebula and galaxies.
 There may even be a comet or two.